How to Tell If Your Water Broke During Pregnancy

 • Your water breaks before 37 weeks: If your water breaks before you're considered full-term, your provider may take steps to delay labor to give your baby more time to develop.

-• The amniotic fluid smells foul, looks greenish or brownish, or contains lots of blood: These qualities could indicate fetal distress, or that the baby has passed meconium (the first bowel movement), explains Brichter, in which case your provider will want to check in on your baby.
+• The amniotic fluid smells foul, looks greenish or brownish, or contains lots of blood: These qualities could indicate fetal distress, or that the baby has passed meconium (the first bowel movement), explains Brichter.
+In this case, your provider will want to check on your baby.

 • Contractions haven't started within 24 hours of your water breaking: If significant time passes after the amniotic sac ruptures, there's a greater chance of developing an infection that can harm the baby, says Dr. Gottesfeld.
 If your water breaks but labor doesn't start or fails to progress, your provider may give you intravenous (IV) antibiotics to prevent infection or recommend induction with Pitocin.